 - Underwriting of new dispatchable generation – shortlist of projects has already been announced.

 - No change to the current renewable energy target.

 Want to find out the best times to tender for energy contracts?

-We hope you enjoyed this month’s energy market update.
+We hope you enjoyed our June 2019 energy market update.
 Knowing when to go to the market to purchase energy for your business at future prices is a great way to establish exactly how much you will be paying and for how long.

-Our Energy Management Consultants are always plugged into the National Energy Market and will advise you when the time is right to enter into an energy contract.
+Our Energy Experts are always plugged into the National Energy Market and will advise you when the time is right to enter into an energy contract.
 Call us on tel: 1300 852 770 or send us an email on firstname.lastname@example.org